-"Blended Learning" courses are credit-bearing courses for a student enrolled in a traditional brick-and-mortar school (i.e., those reported with funding codes 80, 82, 85, or 86) in which some of the instruction is regularly received in-person and on-site (i.e., direct instruction) and some of the digitally-delivered asynchronous instruction is received off-site (with some element of student control over the time and place of participation).
+Δ "Blended Learning" courses are credit-bearing courses for a student enrolled in a traditional brick-and-mortar school (those with funding codes 80, 82, 85, or 86) in which some of the instruction is regularly received inperson and on-site (i.e., direct instruction) and some of the digitally-delivered asynchronous instruction is received off-site (with some element of student control over the time and place of participation).

-Only courses that require both in-person AND digitally-delivered instruction are considered "blended learning" courses.
+Unless a course is being offered through a Colorado public Online School or Program, only courses that require both in-person AND digitally-delivered instruction are considered "blended learning" courses.

-- Courses that are offered 100% on-site (synchronously, in the same physical or virtual location) are not considered blended learning courses. - Courses offered through brick-and-mortar schools that are conducted 100% digitally, off-site (not including virtual, synchronous classrooms) are considered "supplemental online" courses. - Courses offered to students enrolled in brick-and-mortar schools, through Colorado public Online Schools and Programs, will be evaluated as "supplemental online" courses, even if some instruction is delivered in-person.
+- Courses that are offered 100% on-site (synchronously, in the same physical or virtual location) are not considered blended learning courses. - Courses offered through brick-and-mortar schools that are conducted 100% digitally, off-site (not including virtual, synchronous classrooms) are considered "supplemental online" courses. - Courses offered to students enrolled in brick-and-mortar schools, through Colorado public Online Schools and Programs, will be evaluated as "supplemental online" courses.